shreyash8/ATP-Data-Analysis/README.md

    First open your mysql root user.

-   A. mysql -u root -p
+   1. mysql -u root -p
-   B. CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
+   2. CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
-   C. GRANT ALL PRIVILEGES ON * . * TO 'username'@'localhost';
+   3. GRANT ALL PRIVILEGES ON * . * TO 'username'@'localhost';

    This work is Done.....